whoisnico/Basic-Account-Generator-Discord-Bot/README.md

  ```bash
   pip install disnake
   ```
-- setup the config file
+- setup the config file (Just put a number in seconds on cooldown!)
 - start main.py